napolitanod/Danger-Zone/README.md

 * Zones can activate / deactivate other zones
 * Zones can now have a variable limit set for source, in case that more than one source is on the scene.
 * Zones can clear ambient sounds
+* Adds ability to cancel the selecting of targets during zone trigger workflow

 #### Dangers
 * New Weather danger part, allowing for triggering of canvas wide weather effects.
 Requires FXMaster module.